KumuduS/Assignment_APITest/README.md

 # Assignment_APITest
 The assignment to test API workflow

 This assignment project is to verify below acceptance criteria of the given api end point.
-Automated tests are writtend using REST-assured and testng in Java.
+Automated tests are written using REST-assured and testng in Java.

 API = https://api.tmsandbox.co.nz/v1/Categories/6327/Details.json?catalogue=false